 When people consider living in South Korea, Seoul is naturally the first city that they think of as a destination.
-However, living in Busan can be a great alternative for those who want to have the conveniences of big city living without being overwhelmed by the enormity of a megalopolis like Seoul.
-Though its population is dwarfed by Korea’s capital, Busan is still a hidden gem of East Asia despite being a city of around 3.4 million people.
+That said, living in Busan can be a great alternative for those who want to have the conveniences of big city living without being overwhelmed by the enormity of a megalopolis like Seoul.
+Though its population is dwarfed by Korea’s capital, Busan is still a hidden gem of Southeast Asia despite being a city of around 3.4 million people.
 Below are some pros and cons of living in Busan.

 Public transportation in Busan